 It isn't that we haven't ever had this conversation before.
 The subject comes up from time to time, but it is rarely even broached by our politicians, and there has yet to be any kind of comprehensive bill to tackle the problem head on and prevent the mass ripping-off of American consumers.

-Senator Herbert Kohl, Democrat of Wisconsin, introduced Senate Bill S. 1699: Prescription Drug Cost Reduction Act last October, but two things stand out: It would only cover those receiving medications through Medicare Part B, and as of this date there is not a single co-sponsor.
+Senator Herbert Kohl, Democrat of Wisconsin, introduced Senate Bill S. 1699: Prescription Drug Cost Reduction Act in October 2011, but two things stand out: It would only cover those receiving medications through Medicare Part B, and as of this date there is not a single co-sponsor.
 Not one.

 Why don't our representatives in Congress want to fight against unfair pricing practices that severely harm our economy, subject consumers to price gouging, and in many cases prevent access to life-saving drugs?
 And why, while we're arguing about who should cover the cost of contraception coverage for women, are we not talking at all about what we're being forced to pay?

-It has been a number of years since I took oral contraceptives for birth control, but when I did, these were the facts:
+It has been a number of years since I took oral contraceptives, but when I did, these were the facts:

-- The cost averaged between $20 and $30 per month if you were buying your contraceptives in the United States.
+- The cost averaged between $20 and $30 per month if you bought them in the U.S.

-Then I moved to Puerto Vallarta, Mexico, where I no longer had access to my doctor or my free birth control.
+Then I moved to Puerto Vallarta, Mexico.
 Lo and behold, this is what I discovered:

 - The same name-brand oral contraceptives, from the same manufacturers, in the same strengths (in other words, the identical products) were available in drug stores over-the-counter without any prescription required at all.